apache/comdev-working-groups/wg-advisors/use-cases.md

 ## People-related problems

-ASF communities are made of of people and people are prone to conflicts.
+ASF communities are made of people and people are prone to conflicts.
 When conflicts among community members escalate and become personal or when individuals consistently exhibit behaviors inconsistent with the ASF Code of Conduct, the community faces a challenge.
 The responsibility for